 One solution to debt is to refinance.
 If you own an asset, such as a house then you may have equity within your home.
 This is known as a remortgage.
 The equity is the difference between what your house is worth and the remaining mortgage and any other secured lending.

-Our expert debt advice team can talk you through the process of a refinance and explain in detail what it would mean for you.
 Unlike a debt solution, such a bankruptcy, refinancing and using the money to pay your debt will not negatively affect your credit file.

 If you remortgage your property and don’t maintain the monthly payments your home will be at risk of repossession.

-- Your unsecured debt would be
+– Your unsecured debt would be £5,000 or greater

 – You must have sufficient disposable income to cover the additional repayment